 Photo: Richard Walker

-Heading further into the hills of the Peak District, this three summit trek is an exhilarating walk that offers a vivid green palette of a limestone valley, scattered with narrow paths and loose terrain.
+Heading further into the Peaks, this three summit trek is an exhilarating option that offers a vivid green palette of a limestone valley, scattered with narrow paths and loose terrain.
 Passing the limestone gorge of Cave Dale and the Windy Knoll caves, once a shelter for nomadic Stone Age hunter-gatherers, you’re then tasked with the steep ascent of Mam Tor.
 Your endless steps are rewarded with a dramatic viewpoint, doubled when you move on to reach the summit of Lose Hill.
 This 9.5 mile walk deserves a place on everyone’s Peak District bucket list.

 4. The Southern Gristone Edges

 The Southern Gristone Edges are a must do when it comes to the best Peak District walks, and this fairly lengthy trek of 11.5 miles with continuously changing views makes for perfect justification.
 Beginning in the Derbyshire village of Baslow, the Gristone Edges form an escarpment, offering high level footpaths that soon descend eastwards.
 Passing across the prominent Baslow, Curbar and Froggart edges, panoramic views are aplenty from the heather-topped spots you find yourself in.
 As you wind down through Chatsworth Park, keep your eyes peeled for a sighting of some red deer stags, which is the cherry on the top of this marvellous walk.